 Dear Greenville Overlook Neighbors,

 During the past twelve months, the past HOA Board spent significant time rebuilding the HOA.
-One of the first priorities of the HOA Board was to re-establish a strong roster of vendors needed to perform the five critical services the community requires.
-And frankly, our vendor list was in shambles as last year two Greenville Overlook HOA vendors resigned due to resident interference.
-We also chose not to renew two other vendor contracts were not renewed due to poor performance.
-In addition, the HOA assumed the maintenance of roads when Toll transferred them to the HOA this past summer, requiring us for the first time to hire a vendor for snow removal.
-And finally, New Castle County Government sent the HOA a violation letter in August 2021 demanding that Greenville Overlook improve its Stormwater Management System (SWMS) maintenance.
-As a result, the new Board had to immediately and quickly solicit, vet, and hire five vendors while ensuring reasonable costs.
+One of the priorities of the HOA Board was to re-establish a strong roster of vendors needed to perform the five critical services the community requires.
+And frankly, our vendor list was in chaos as two Greenville Overlook HOA vendors resigned last year due to resident interference.
+We also chose not to renew two other vendor contracts due to poor performance.
+In addition, the HOA assumed the maintenance of roads when Toll Brothers transferred them to the HOA this past summer, requiring us to hire a vendor for snow removal for the first time.

-Lawn Service the Landscaping & Lawn in the amount of $20,520 was awarded to Mike Mitsdarfer Lawn Service.
+Lawn Service & Landscaping.
+A contract for $20,520 was awarded to Mike Mitsdarfer Lawn Service.

-Snow Removal in the amount of $15,500 was awarded to Mike Mitsdarfer Lawn Service.
+Snow Removal.
+A contract for $15,500 was awarded to Mike Mitsdarfer Lawn Service.

-Storm Water Maintenance in the amount of $11,500 was awarded to McDonald Lawn & Landscape as a special project contract.
+Storm Water Maintenance. $11,500 was awarded to McDonald Lawn & Landscape as a special project contract.

 Storm Water Management System Clean Up.
-Awarded to McDonald Lawn & Landscape Contractors for $5,600 + Dump Fees ($360 estimated).
+A contract was awarded to McDonald Lawn & Landscape Contractors for $5,600 + Dump Fees ($360 estimated).
 New Castle County Government cited violations of our SWMS.
 This contract was for the services required to remedy the infractions.

 Storm Water Management System Clean Up - Part II.
-Awarded to McDonald Lawn & Landscape for $4800.
-This contract covers the significant cleanup required in the SWMS area not controlled by New Castle County.
+Awarded to McDonald Lawn & Landscape for $4800, this contract covers the significant cleanup required in the SWMS area that New Castle County does not control.

 Dangerous Tree Removal.
-A contract for $1890 was awarded to Rickerman Tree Service to cut one dangerous tree, and one dead tree in the GVOL Common Area at a cost of $1,890.
+A contract for $1890 was awarded to Rickerman Tree Service to cut one potentially hazardous tree and one dead tree in the GVOL common area.

 Budget Audit.
-A contract for $2000 was awarded to Robert C. Bezgin for $2,000 to conduct an audit of our 2021 finances.
+A contract for $2000 was awarded to Robert C. Bezgin to audit our 2021 finances.

 A complete list of all contracts is available on the community website GVOL.net.